Understand before you ask

 Every direction in this Compass deploys when trauma is at the table.
 Investigators leave this course with the complete framework, calibrated for the population whose physiology has been altered by what happened to them.

 How the brain and body respond to threat, why memory becomes fragmented under acute stress, and how to interpret the physiological signatures of trauma in the interview room.
-Grounded in current research, not folklore.
+Grounded in current neurobiological research, including the work of Bessel van der Kolk, Peter Levine, and Janina Fisher, not folklore.

 Why trauma survivors disclose non-linearly, why details surface across weeks or months, and how to distinguish trauma-driven inconsistency from deception.
 The foundation every other technique in the course is built on.